Login Experience for Clients using New Collaborate

 1. The client receives an email notification with a link to the New Collaborate site.

-2. The client clicks on the link and is required to log in using their email address.
+2. The client clicks on the relevant link and is prompted to log in.

 2662_Access_document_link_and_enter_MS_password.gif